suncoast-devs/handbook/lessons/misc-quick-reference/js-numbers.md

 console.log(`index is ${index}`)
 ```

-Lets see this in a loop:
+Let's see this in a loop:

 ```js
 for (let index = 0; index < 20; index++) {